Bedrock-OSS/bedrock-wiki/docs/contribute-how-to.md

 ![](/assets/images/contribute/troubleshooting/merge/merge_open.png)

 Click on `Accept Current Change`, because you want your changes to be updated, not someone elses.
+This step has to be done for every problem that exists.
+If you don't do this for every problem, we can't merge your PR.

 ![](/assets/images/contribute/troubleshooting/merge/merge_accept.png)